Johns-Costa/learning-to-count/README.md

   - The numbers change color when pressed.

 - ##### Caterpillar
-  -Under the play area there is a Caterpillar with 10 body parts.
+  - Under the play area there is a Caterpillar with 10 body parts.
-  -The body part changes color when the number on the pattern is chosen.
+  - The body part changes color when the number on the pattern is chosen.

   ![Level 1 desktop](assets/images/Level-1-desktop.png)